Saxo Bank: 2000s

-In 1997, Midas introduced its first internet-based product: a currency trading platform called MITS, which was later replaced by SaxoTrader.
+In 1997, Midas introduced its first internet-based product, a currency trading platform called MITS, which was later replaced by SaxoTrader.
 The company rebranded as Saxo Bank, taking its name from the Danish historian Saxo Grammaticus, to avoid confusion with an international Nigerian bank also named Mida.
-In 2001, Saxo Bank obtained its banking license.
-During this period, the company expanded its online presence and relocated to new headquarters in the Copenhagen suburb of Gentofte.
+In 2001, Saxo Bank obtained a banking licence.
+During this period, the company expanded its online business and moved to new headquarters in the Copenhagen suburb of Gentofte.

 Saxo Bank began expanding its products and services in Europe in the early 2000s.
 In 2001, the bank launched its first white-label product in partnership with a Portuguese securities dealer.
 By September 2004, Saxo had introduced its first U.S. white-label product, and in 2006, it established a regional hub in Singapore.

-In September 2007, Saxo Bank acquired its Swiss white-label client, Synthesis Bank.
-In May of the same year, it purchased the French brokerage Cambiste, later rebranded as Saxo Banque France.
-Following the launch of Citigroup's CitiFX Pro, an online foreign exchange trading platform developed by Saxo, in November 2008, the Bank would focus entirely on its institutional clients in the US.
-By 2009, the bank had opened new offices in Milan, Prague, and Dubai, bringing the total number of foreign sales offices to 13–14 by year-end, up from eight in the previous year.
+In September 2007, Saxo Bank acquired its Swiss white-label client Synthesis Bank.
+In May of the same year, it purchased the French brokerage Cambiste, later renamed Saxo Banque France.
+In November 2008, Citigroup launched CitiFX Pro, an online foreign exchange trading platform developed by Saxo.
+Saxo later focused its U.S. business on institutional clients.
+By 2009, the bank had opened new offices in Milan, Prague, and Dubai, bringing the number of foreign sales offices to 13-14 by year-end, up from eight in the previous year.

-The bank continued its growth through acquisitions and the creation of an asset management department In 2009, it acquired Sirius Kapitalforvaltning and purchased the full share capital of Capital Four Management Fondsmaeglerselskab A/S, along with a 51% stake in Global Evolution Fondsmaeglerselskab A/S.
+The bank also expanded through acquisitions and asset management.
+In 2009, it acquired Sirius Kapitalforvaltning and purchased the full share capital of Capital Four Management Fondsmaeglerselskab A/S, along with a 51% stake in Global Evolution Fondsmaeglerselskab A/S.